 You can offer your assistance to the hard-working office staff.
 Maybe you can help sort out old files or make and distribute copies.

 Does your child see special resource teachers for math, speech, help with reading, or for the school’s gifted program?
 You can reach out to that person to offer your assistance.
 Many schools welcome adults to read one-on-one with students or to help with math, especially in the younger grades.

 Start a school beautification program.
 Take care of the plants.
 Start a garden.

 No matter what your interest, time and talents, chances are there will be something you can do to volunteer in some capacity at your child’s school.

 You will meet new people and get to help out in any way that suits your interests.
 There are many ways to volunteer at school as well as helping out from home.

-Hello, my name is Paula, and my kids have been in more schools than I care to admit.
-I have tons of experience with moving, being new to schools, making new friends and keeping in touch with ones I no longer get to see every day.
-I am excellent at adapting to new situations.
+My name is Liz, and my kids have been in more schools than I care to admit.
+I have tons of experience with moving, being new to schools, making new friends, and keeping in touch with friends I no longer get to see regularly.

 In addition, I was on the PTO and PTG boards at three of my kids’ schools.
 I’ve made thousands of copies, decorated teachers’ doors, collected money for teacher gifts, baked cookies, made food for Teacher Appreciation week, sold tickets at school events, mailed in Box Tops, scheduled dine out nights and restaurant fundraisers, made class raffle baskets, emailed parents, and set up and cleaned up after events.